 Perspective, Res Rep Math Vol: 7 Issue: 1

-Citation: Heras R (2023) Applications in Geometry and Data Analysis of Algebraic Topology.
+Citation: Abdulla A (2023) Applications of Non-Euclidean Geometry in Modern Cryptography.
 Res Rep Math 7:1.